Case study: LPAs voided due to incorrect signature

 The lady who made the LPAs had appointed her husband and two solicitors as attorneys in 2016.
 The LPAs were incorrectly registered by the Office of the Public Guardian.
 It was then noticed that one of the attorneys had witnessed the donor’s signature and, as such, the LPAs had to be cancelled.

 To make matters worse, the donor had, between the mistake being made and being noticed, lost capacity to make new LPAs and to make decisions about her property, finances, health and welfare.
 As a result, a deputyship order was required in order for someone to be appointed to manage her property and financial affairs.
-You can find out more about the difference between a deputyship order and an LPA in our recent blog.

 How we can help